llChameleoNll/Weather_ReactNative/README.md

-# Weather_ReactNative
+# Weather

-This is a Weather app with React-Native.
+This is a Weather app with React-Native and Expo.